 1/8 tsp freshly ground nutmeg

-1 Tbsp of spirit of your choice: whisky, fruit brandy (optional)
+1 Tbsp of spirit of your choice: whiskey, fruit brandy (optional)

 Directions

-When done take the dish out of the oven and remove the larger spice pieces (cinnamon, allspice).
+When done take the dish out of the oven and remove the larger spice pieces (cinnamon, allspice, pepper corn).

 Add the salt and the pepper.